 Motion Extraction Series (The Passion) 2012

 Famously burned at the stake for heresy, Joan of Arc was possessed by an inner light.
 Fire extinguishes fire.
-In Ralske’s work every single frame of Carl Theodore Dreyer’s “The Passion of Joan of Arc” captured in a single frame.
+In Ralske’s print, every single frame of Carl Theodore Dreyer’s “The Passion of Joan of Arc” is captured on light sensitive paper.
+An entire movie in a single frame.

 (flatscreen in nook)